furkanturac/DI-501-Term-Project/README.md

 > Álvarez García F. (2019). *SpotGenTrack Popularity Dataset* (V1)
 > [Data set].
 Mendeley Data. <https://doi.org/10.17632/4m2x4zngny.1>

 Download the archive and extract it into `data/raw/`.
-The exact layout of the archive varies slightly between mirrors (for example `Data Sources/spotify_tracks.csv`); the notebook auto-detects the CSV files by partial filename match, so the folder structure underneath `data/raw/` does not matter.

 Only the Spotify audio and metadata tables are used — the Genius-derived lyric table that ships with SPD is intentionally excluded from this